halvorlinder/Connect-4-AI/log.md

 Implementing hashing of visited positions did not improve in the benchmark, but the benchmark is becoming too shallow, and it only represents one position.
 It did in general seem promising.

+Applying a faster hashing scheme, next move with depth 5, stays about the same.
+At depth 9, however, we see a 50% reduction from ~ 730ms to ~ 380ms.